 - Management & Commercialisation for Technical Projects: An introduction to business and management.
 You'll learn to identify and use a company's strengths and evaluate opportunities for competitive products.
 There will be a focus on consumer marketing, decision making, intellectual property rights, product liability and financial and management accounting.

 - Applied Technology: The physical laws that govern product design and manufacture.
 You'll learn about a range of physical and technological principles for the design of components, structures, machines and products.

 Year 3 (Placement)

-You will complete a minimum 40-week industrial work placement (or a minimum of 30-weeks for 2017 entry) which can be carried out anywhere in the world.
+You will complete a minimum 30-week industrial work placement which can be carried out anywhere in the world.
 You'll get an opportunity to include a period of academic study during this time.
 The placement year offers a chance to gain experience and make contacts for the future.

 You'll choose a BA (Hons) or BSc (Hons) option during your placement year.
 The BSc option has more focus on the technological areas of design, while the BA option has more focus on the humanistic and contextual issues of product design.

 - Design Projects 3: The most important part of the BA and BSc option, you'll design an individual project.
 You'll creatively solve product design issues and present a project report, and use scientific, analytical and technological principles to make functional design solutions.